Infineon/Code-Examples-for-ModusToolbox-Software/README.md

 |[AWS IoT Examples](https://github.com/cypresssemiconductorco?q=mbed-os-example-aws%20NOT%20deprecated)| This search link displays Amazon Web Services examples using the Mbed OS ecosystem.
 This includes publisher and subscriber, and greengrass examples. |
 | [Mbed OS Examples](https://github.com/cypresssemiconductorco?q=mbed-os-example%20NOT%20Deprecated) |This link displays a list of all Mbed-OS examples on the Cypress GitHub site, including CapSense, the emWin library, AWS IoT, and more.|

 The AWS examples rely on the [AWS IoT Client Library](https://github.com/cypresssemiconductorco/aws-iot).
-The examples will link that library automatically.
+The examples will link to that library automatically.

 Some of the links above just search our repositories to find what you're looking for.
 To create your own search, go to the [Cypress GitHub home page](https://github.com/cypresssemiconductorco) and enter a search term in the **Find a repository** field.